Philosophy

 Highlights

 - Birkbeck is a leading centre for philosophical research in the UK.
-All of our established members of academic staff are active researchers, and our excellence in both teaching and research is consistently reflected in UK and international surveys.
+All of our established members of academic staff are active researchers.

 -